dev-singh-kanyal/Archive-gdg-paper-reading/README.md

+# Computer Vision Paper Discussions - Archived

+**Please note: This repository is now archived and will no longer be updated or maintained.**

-This repository contains a collection of paper discussions on basic computer vision concepts.
-Each week, we discuss a different paper and go over its main ideas and contributions.
+This repository was a collection of discussions on foundational papers in the field of computer vision.
+Each week, we delved into a different paper, dissecting its main ideas and contributions to the field.

-Week 1: VGG Paper Discussion
+## Week 1: VGG Paper Discussion

-In week 1, we discussed the VGG paper and its contributions to the field of computer vision.
-We covered the following topics:
+In our first week, we explored the VGG paper.
+Our discussion covered:

-The motivation behind the VGG architecture
+- The motivation behind the VGG architecture
-The VGG architecture and its components
+- An overview of the VGG architecture and its components
-The impact of the VGG architecture on the field of computer vision
+- The impact of the VGG architecture on the field of computer vision

-Week 2: ResNet Paper Discussion
+## Week 2: ResNet Paper Discussion

-In week 2, we discussed the ResNet paper and its contributions to the field of computer vision.
-We covered the following topics:
+In our second week, we turned our attention to the ResNet paper.
+Our discussion included:

-The motivation behind the ResNet architecture
+- The motivation behind the ResNet architecture
-The ResNet architecture and its components
+- An overview of the ResNet architecture and its components
-The impact of the ResNet architecture on the field of computer vision
+- The impact of the ResNet architecture on the field of computer vision

+We hope these discussions provided valuable insights into the evolution of computer vision and inspired further exploration of this fascinating field.